arnaudmaret/arnaudmaret.github.io/_pages/publications.md

 Here is a list of my *published* research papers:

-- *Ergodicity of the mapping class group action on super-maximal representations*.
+- *Ergodicity of the mapping class group action on Deroin-Tholozan representations*.
 Groups Geom.
 Dyn.
 16 (2022), 1341–1368.
-Available [here](https://ems.press/content/serial-article-files/26737).
+Available [here](https://arxiv.org/pdf/2012.05775.pdf).
 - *Action-angle coordinates for surface group representations in genus zero*, 2022, to appear in in J. Symplectic Geom.
 Available [here](https://arxiv.org/pdf/2110.13896.pdf).

 Here is a list of my *preprints*: